 What about you?
 How are fear and faith connected in your life?

-How might God be calling you to be something you have never been?
+How might God be calling you to be something new?

 Are fears holding you back?
 How may God be trying to prepare you to move past these fears?

 “[He] stills the roaring of the seas, the roaring of their waves, the tumult of the peoples.” —Psalm 65:7 ESV